 - Teams don’t know where or how to check for data or artifact problems.

-- Teams see a lot of blame and shame without shared context to see and diagnose problems in real-time.
+- Teams experince a lot of blame and shame without shared context to see and diagnose problems in real time.

-Many companies are stuck in a “hope and pray” culture that their changes and integrations won’t break anything.
-They practice “firefighting” when things inevitably go wrong.
+Many data teams are stuck in ” hoping and praying” that their latest data feeds, system changes, and integrations won’t break anything.
 They wait for customers to find problems.
-They blindly trust their providers to deliver good data on time without changing data structures.
+They blindly trust their providers to deliver good data quickly without changing data structures.
 They interrupt the daily work of their best minds to chase and fix a single error in a specific pipeline.
 They do not know if the other thousands of data pipelines and tasks are failing.

 It’s a culture of productivity drains, which results in customers losing trust in the data.
 Another result is rampant frustration within data teams.
 A survey of data engineers conducted by DataKitchen in 2022 revealed some shocking statistics: 78% feel they need to see a therapist, and a similar number have considered quitting or switching careers.
 The industry is experiencing a shortage of people who do data work due to a supply problem and the exodus of people leaving the field because it’s so stressful.

-Teams do not have visibility across the entire data journey from source to value and in-depth diagnosis of data, hardware, code, or software problems to find and analyze problem impact.
+Teams do not have visibility across the entire data journey from source to value or the ability to diagnosis data, hardware, code, or software problems to find and analyze business impact.

 What is a Data Journey?

-The industry is replete with data, automation, and data science / analytic tools.
-But none of these tools fully addresses the problem.
-You have to monitor your entire data estate and all the reasons why pipelines may succeed or fail, not just servers, load testing, and testing individual tools and transactions.
-It is a $60 Billion a year industry with hundreds of vendors.
+The industry has valuable data, automation, and data science / analytic tools.
+But none of these tools fully addresses the core problem: Data Teams must monitor the entire data estate and why pipelines may succeed or fail across all these technologies and related data.
+Making matters more difficult is that this is a $60 Billion a year industry with hundreds of vendors.